 Starfish, Pacific Northwest

-Sand dollar is the common name for a marine animal in the same family as the starfish.
+The sand dollar is the common name for a marine animal in the same family as the starfish.
 They have a rigid, flattened, disk with a 5 petal design on the top, made of firmly united plates lying just beneath the thin skin.

-Small spines that densely cover the test enable the animal to burrow in sand just below the surface.
+Small spines that densely cover the test enable the animal to burrow in the sand just below the surface.
 Like other members of its class, they are flat and round.

 They differ from the closely related sea urchins by their shorter spines and more flattened shape.
 More convex, short spine sand dollars are called sea biscuits.
 Sand dollars are abundant on the sandy bottom of deeper waters on both the Atlantic and Pacific coasts.
 You can find them on any beach in the Pacific Northwest.